5jt/dyalog-cookbook/manuscript/07 Handling errors.md

  windowsEventSource
 ~~~

 ### Test the global trap

-We can test this: we could insert a line with a full stop[^stop] into, say, `CountLettersIn`.
+We can test this by inserting a line with a full stop[^stop] into, say, `CountLettersIn`.

-But that is awkward: we don't really want to change our source code in order to test error trapping; many applications crashed in production because a programmer forgot to remove a break point  before going live.
-Therefore we invent an additional setting in the INI file:
+But that would be awkward.
+We don’t really want to change our source code in order to test error trapping.
+(Many an application crashed in production because a programmer forgot to remove a break point before going live.)
+So we put another setting in the INI file:

 ~~~
 [Config]